nitram2342/spooky-hook/README.txt

 Catching data
 -------------

-I had some trouble to get the data from an API call.
-Please check the hooked send() call for an example, but please note that this requires a cleanup, too.
+I had some trouble to get the data from an API call and it required several tries to get it working.
+Thus, the script is a mess.
+However, the hooked send() API call serves as an example, but please note that this still requires a cleanup.

 Status
 -------------